 Growing up in a strict, fundamentalist church in the southern USA, a young Philip Yancey tended to view God as “a scowling Supercop, searching for anyone who might be having a good time—in order to squash them.”
 Yancey jokes today about being “in recovery” from a toxic church.
 “Of course, there were good qualities too.
 If a neighbor’s house burned down, the congregation would rally around and show charity—if, that is, the house belonged to a white person.
 I grew up confused by the contradictions.
 We heard about love and grace, but I didn’t experience much.
 And we were taught that God answers prayers, miraculously, but my father died of polio just after my first birthday, despite many prayers for his healing.”

-Ever since, Yancey has explored the most basic questions and deepest mysteries of the Christian faith, taking millions of readers with him.
+Ever since, Yancey has explored the most basic questions and deepest mysteries of the Christian faith, guiding millions of readers with him.
 Early on he crafted best-selling books such as Disappointment with God and Where is God When it Hurts? while also editing The Student Bible.
 He coauthored three books with the renowned surgeon Dr. Paul Brand.
 “No one has influenced me more,” he says.
 “We had quite a trade: I gave words to his faith, and in the process he gave faith to my words.”
-More recently, he has felt the freedom to explore central issues of the Christian faith, penning award-winning titles such as The Jesus I Never Knew, What’s So Amazing About Grace? and Prayer: Does It Make Any Difference?
+More recently, he has explored central issues of the Christian faith, penning award-winning titles such as The Jesus I Never Knew, What’s So Amazing About Grace? and Prayer: Does It Make Any Difference?
 His books have garnered 13 Gold Medallion Awards from Christian publishers and booksellers.
-He currently has more than 15 million books in print, published in over 50 languages worldwide.
+He currently has more than 17 million books in print, published in over 50 languages worldwide.
 In his new memoir, Where the Light Fell, Yancey recalls his lifelong journey from strict fundamentalism to a life dedicated to a search for grace and meaning, thus providing a type of prequel to all his other books.